 - Understand how consumers and businesses make economic changes

-- Develop analytical techniques to comprehend how consumers maximize their well-being and how businesses maximize thier profits
+- Develop analytical techniques to comprehend how consumers maximize their well-being and how businesses maximize their profits

 - Understand the effects of various market structures

-- Learn to create, analyze and/or draw conclusions from graph, statistics, equations, and other complex representations of economic phenomena.
+- Learn to create, analyze and/or draw conclusions from graphs, statistics, equations, and other complex representations of economic phenomena.